Founder’s guide to venture debt, with Mercury's Head of Credit

 To streamline the lengthy search, clearly envision what you want from taking on this debt.
 Instead of fielding proposals from dozens of venture debt providers, focus on questions like:

-3. How to efficiently prep for taking on venture debt funds
+3. Prep for taking on venture debt funds

 Start by checking in with your board.
 You don’t want to dedicate time to finding the right venture debt provider — only to discover that your board doesn’t support the move.